 DOB: September 17, 1994, 1:20 p.m., Toronto, Ontario, Canada

 The town where Taylor lives with her half-sister, and where she meets Isaiah, is loosely based on Huntsville, Ontario.
 The provincial park is based on Algonquin Park.
 I picked this area because the very first line I wrote for the book was in the living room of our suite in the Deerhurst resort in Huntsville.

 And maybe, just maybe, my muse for Isaiah’s gorgeousness (looks and presence) was working in a market there in the summer of 2015.

 Buy the Book

 Thank you for your interest in buying Say My Name.
-The e-book will be available for purchase this summer.
+The e-book will be available for purchase soon.

 Please to be notified of when the book will be available.